Art & Design

 McCandliss and Campbell

-Rutgers Printmaking Studio
+Rutgers Printmaking Collaborative

-The Rutgers Printmaking Studio is host to a research-driven Print Collaboration Program with professional artists and students.
+The Rutgers Printmaking Collaborative is host to a research-driven Print Collaboration Program with professional artists and students.
 It serves to cultivate an environment for publication, education, and the advancement of prints and multiples.
 The studio fosters experiential learning—not addressed through traditional structures, but instead implemented into the curriculum through hands-on class participation.

 Professional Print Collaborations are integral to the Graduate Print Class and undergraduate classes.
 Projects help the development of critical problem-solving abilities.
 The studio provides invited artists the environment to research topics based on current social issues in the art world and world at large through the catalyst of student interaction and experimentation, while expanding and enhancing the student’s insight into the creative research process of the professional artist.